tariqs26/pentachess/docs/Rules and Regulations Data.md

 ## Objective

 The goal of Pentachess is to checkmate the opponent's king.
-This means that you have put the king in check (danger), and there is no legal move for the opponent to play that gets them out of check.
+This means that you have put the king in check (danger), such that there is no legal move for the opponent to play that gets them out of check.

 ## Setup

 The game is played on a 90 tile board consisting of 3 decagon rings, with 10, 30, and 50 tiles within the inner, center, and outer decagons, respectively.
-Each player has 18 pieces consisting of 7 underlying pieces.
+Each player has 18 pieces, each of which is one of 7 piece types.

 ## Movement